ahotzler/ahsimple/README.md

 Colors, images, logos, and content can be easily customized to suit individual needs.
 It works entirely without third-party elements such as page builders, relying instead on Joomla!'s native features to ensure a streamlined and stable user experience.\
 The template is built with clean, lightweight code optimized for fast loading times and maximum performance.
 It fully supports the Joomla! update system, for long-term compatibility and ease of maintenance.

-The layout remains consistent across desktop and mobile devices, which significantly accelerates the initial setup—there’s no need to manage or adapt separate views.
+The layout remains consistent across desktop and mobile devices, which significantly accelerates the initial setup - there’s no need to manage or adapt separate views.

 Furthermore, the template does not load any external resources such as third-party fonts; all assets remain local.
-This avoids unintended data transfers to external servers and helps minimize potential privacy concerns under the General Data Protection Regulation (GDPR) (Please note that this privacy-friendly setup applies solely to the template itself—any additional extensions or custom implementations must be carefully reviewed to ensure they do not introduce external data sources).
+This avoids unintended data transfers to external servers and helps minimize potential privacy concerns under the General Data Protection Regulation (GDPR) (Please note that this privacy-friendly setup applies solely to the template itself - any additional extensions or custom implementations must be carefully reviewed to ensure they do not introduce external data sources).

 ## Main Features of the Clean Joomla!
 Template